LogoCoatedMagnets

 Supplier laneBest whenManufacturing pathOfficial signalWatchouts

-Semi-custom metal-surface OEMVehicle or steel-surface use needs 1/4-20, ball-head, pad, or kit edits without new latch tooling.Magnets + CNC / metal hardware + pad + accessory kit assembly.SUREWO 25 kg static pull, Ulanzi’s split 1 kg / <=500 g load wording, and the current absence of a searchable magnetic road-speed protocol.Paint gap, vibration, and moving-scene payload still need validation on the real surface.
+Semi-custom metal-surface OEMVehicle or steel-surface use needs 1/4-20, ball-head, pad, or kit edits without new latch tooling.Magnets + CNC / metal hardware + pad + accessory kit assembly.PGYTECH’s 300 g / <=80 km/h CapLock window plus safety-lanyard guidance, SUREWO’s 25 kg static pull, Ulanzi’s split 1 kg / <=500 g wording, and Arnold’s warning that coatings or other gap-creators reduce holding force.Paint gap, vibration, and moving-scene payload still need validation on the real surface.

 Multi-platform quick-release assemblerProject must bridge action-camera ecosystems or bundle more than one interface kit.Known mount body with adapter-stack changes and tighter interchange review.GoPro now publishes both standard and 1/4-20 magnetic latch paths, while DJI and Insta360 keep different quick-release logic and scene boundaries.Interface sprawl, packaging confusion, and higher return risk if adapter fit is vague.